cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 ### Double Signing

-A double signing attack, also known as an equivocation, occurs when a validator sends two different votes for a block in the same round of a consensus instance.
+A double signing attack, also known as an equivocation, happens when a validator sends two different votes for a block in the same round of a consensus instance.
 The Tendermint consensus operates for each block height, with multiple rounds of voting per height, and voting twice in the same round is strictly prohibited.

-- How equivocations are detected ?

-- How are they reported ?

-- How it is verified ?
-    - note on data loss through ABCI

-How are the validators  punished in consequence ?
+When a node detects two votes from the same peer, it will use these two votes to create a `DuplicateVoteEvidence` evidence and gossip it to the other nodes in the network, see [Tendermint equivocation detection](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#L25).
+Each node will then verify the evidence according to the Tendermint rules defining a valid equivocation, and decide on adding the evidence to a block, see [Tendermint equivocation verification] (https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#L95).

+Note that validators sign their votes.
+It entails the the votes in a evidence must be correctly signed.
+In addition, the `ChainID` of the chain where the infraction occurred also used in the signature.

+Once an evidence is committed to a block, the consensus layer will report the equivocation to the evidence module of the Cosmos SDK application layer.
+The application will in its turn punish the malicious validator using jailing, tombstoning and slashing, see [handleEquivocationEvidence](https://github.com/cosmos/cosmos-sdk/blob/19389505643500b25a5efeb02715c3deef9b6ede/x/evidence/keeper/infraction.go#L27C17-L27C43).

 ## Decision

- - We will introduce a new endpoint: handling a SubmitConsumerDoubleVote message
+In the second iteration of this feature, we will introduce a new endpoint `HandleConsumerDoubleVoting(
+	ctx sdk.Context,
+	evidence *tmtypes.DuplicateVoteEvidence,
+	chainID string,
+	pubkey cryptotypes.PubKey)`.

+  Simply put, the handling logic will verify a double signing evidence against a given public key and chain Id and, if successful, execute the jailing of the malicious validator, which double voted.

+  We will define a new `SubmitConsumerDoubleVoting` message to report double voting evidences observed on a consumer chain to the endpoint on the provider.
+This message will contain two fields: the double signing evidence `duplicate_vote_evidence` and the light client header for the infraction block height of the infraction `infraction_block_header`.
+The second field will provide the malicious validator public key and the chain Id required to verify the signature of the votes contained in the evidence.

+  Note equivocations will be verified using same rules than in Tendermint with the exception that the ages of the evidence won't be checked.
+This is mainly due to the fact the feature will only jail validators for double signing.
+Since the jail time isn't doesn't depend on the evidence age, in opposite of slashing, the evidence can't be ignored.
+Additional details of this decision a provided in the [Current limitations](#current-limitations)section below.

+  Upon a successful equivocation verification, the misbehaving validator will be jailed for the maximum time, see [DoubleSignJailEndTime](https://github.com/cosmos/cosmos-sdk/blob/cd272d525ae2cf244c53433b6eb1e835783d7531/x/evidence/types/params.go) the SDK evidence module.

+- The logic in brief
+  - verify equivocation
+  - jail validators

+  - signature verification
+    - chain Id is signed
+    - pubkey is used to verify signature

+- Details:
+  - how we verify the signature from consumer

  - The message contain a DuplicateVoteEvidence with the votes and their signatures